USS Wateree (ATF-117): Pacific Ocean operations

 After fitting out at San Francisco, Wateree got underway for San Pedro, California, on 4 March.
 She reported for duty at the Small Craft Training Center on 6 March and, for the next 25 days, trained strenuously.
 During the first week in April, she conducted more training, this time out of San Diego, California.
 From 6 to 13 April, the tug underwent repairs at the San Diego repair base.

-She arrived back at San Francisco on 15 April and, on the 23d, got underway towing three pontoon barges to the forward areas.
+She arrived back in San Francisco on 15 April and, on the 23rd, got underway towing three pontoon barges to the forward areas.
 The ship arrived in Pearl Harbor on 10 May and conducted voyage repairs.
-On the 22d, she put to sea to rescue a disabled freighter; found the ship on the 24th; took her in tow; and arrived back in Pearl Harbor on the 26th.
+On the 22rd, she was put to sea to rescue a disabled freighter; found the ship on the 24th; took her in tow; and arrived back in Pearl Harbor on the 26th.

 On 30 May, she stood out of the port once again towing the three pontoon barges.
 After a month's voyage, which included a five-day stop at Eniwetok between 18 and 23 June and a brief pause at Guam on the 30th, Wateree delivered the barges to Okinawa on 12 July.
 Two days later, she headed back to Eniwetok, where she arrived on 25 July.
 She remained there until 15 August, first undergoing some repairs and then providing harbor tug services in the anchorage.